themhz/AMDTelecomeSampleWebServiceCall/readme.md

 Amd Telecome Service Demo for sending sms
 -------------------------------------------
 Example of how to communicate with the OpenWeatherMap and routee web service using curl
-There are four folders app, public, class, vendor
-The class folder keeps the required classes for the application
+You will find the following folders in the root: app, public, class, vendor The class folder keeps the required classes for the application
 In class folder you will find two more folders:handlers and interfaces.